-- Evolution has a very long time to develop extremely powerful methods - and perhaps "true learning" requires evolutionary processes (Fogel D.B.
-Fogel, Blondie 24: Playing at the edge of AI.
-San Diego, USA: Academic Press, 2002. p301 for comments on learning and evolution).
+Evolution has a very long time to develop extremely powerful methods - and perhaps "true learning" requires evolutionary processes (Fogel [74]).
 It may be too much to ask that "excellent, real-time" ANNs arise quickly from "blank slate" ANNs that have no training and an inappropriate structure, while DNA-ANNs will naturally posses a diverse "toolbox" of proven solutions to a wide variety of problems.
-"Appropriate" modules could be selected from those available, then they might be quickly adaptable to the problem at hand.
-Obviously a desirable characteristic of DNA-ANNs would be the automatic evolution of new capabilities over time, including novel strategies and principles in both general and specialized domains. - In essence, we can take advantage of "societal/ species experience" across time and environments well beyond an individual's own experience. - The evolution of stable systems of complex modules may greatly facilitate their application, interpretation and the extraction of meaning from their connections and behavior when modeling a system.
+Obviously a desirable characteristic of DNA-ANNs would be the automatic evolution of new capabilities over time, including novel strategies and principles in both general and specialized domains.

+- In essence, we can take advantage of "societal/ species experience" across time and environments well beyond an individual's own experience. - The evolution of stable systems of complex modules may greatly facilitate their application, interpretation and the extraction of meaning from their connections and behavior when modeling a system.
 This type of "interpretability" may help contribute to building robust, effective systems of ANNs and hybrid systems involving ANNs.
-There are also several related issues: - Small-world universal function approximation - \cap what is the smallest set of ANNs, of various functional capabilities (general to specific), that is sufficient to solve most of the problems in a domain of interest?
-Are there general design principles for deriving a reduced set (something like design and analysis patterns for software development (E. Gamma, R. Helm, R. Johnson, J. Vlissides, Design patterns: Elements of reusable object-oriented software.
-Reading, MA: Addison-Wesley, 1995, M. Fowler, Analysis patterns.
-Menlo Park, CA: Addison-Wesley, 1997., B.P.
-Douglass, Real-time design patterns: Robust scalable architechture for real-time systems.
-Boston, MA: Addison-Wesley, 2003.))?
-If ANNs of sufficient size do become universal function approximators, that doesn't mean that they can be trained in an effective, timely and quality manner v- afterall, a three layer MLP is just that. - False confidence in good fits This is the converse situation whereby models of sufficiently complex systems may tend to become "small-world universal function approximators", and while these may fit data extremely well, there may not be a strong assurance that the model is conceptually well founded.
-Perhaps Global Circulation Models for climate are an example.
-In any case, one hope is that DNA-ANNs will have the property of developing "sensible" models for problems, models that minimize the chances of arriving at "wild" or phenomenologically erroneous solutions.
-Ockham's razor comes to mind - see point #B below, but perhaps there is more to this.

-- Reiterating the point above in another way, we are looking for the [evolution, emergence] of [enduring, robust, powerful] representations of [risks, processes, situations, systems, data].
-We are hoping to simultaneously achieve goals that may appear to be conflicting when "learning from the blank slate": - excellent AND fast; - richness of representation and understanding AND with only a minimum of input dataa and environmental situations.
-Contrast the hidden attributes and incomplete understanding when starting from a "blank slate" versus the depth and power of representations and functionality when using DNA-ANNs that have evolved over time and over a very diverse universe of environmental challenges. - We can avoid an excessive reliance on general, powerful learning methods, and base learning more on the capabilities and power of a long evolutionary heritage that is pre-programmed (including very general & powerful learning methods). - The brain and modern computers have huge memory space and processing capacity.
+There are also several related issues: - o Small-world universal function approximation what is the smallest set of ANNs, of various functional capabilities (general to specific), that is sufficient to solve most of the problems in a domain of interest?
+Are there general design principles for deriving a reduced set (something like design and analysis patterns for software development ([76],[77],[78]))? - False confidence in good fits This is the converse situation whereby models of sufficiently complex systems may tend to become "small-world universal function approximators", and while these may fit data extremely well, there may not be a strong assurance that the model is conceptually well founded.
+In any case, one hope is that DNA-ANNs will have the property of developing "sensible" models for problems, models that minimize the chances of arriving at "wild" or phenomenologically erroneous solutions. - Reiterating the point above in another way, we are looking for the [evolution, emergence] of [enduring, robust, powerful] representations of [risks, processes, situations, systems, data].
+We are hoping to simultaneously achieve goals that may appear to be conflicting when "learning from the blank slate": - o excellent AND fast; - richness of representation and understanding AND with only a minimum of input data and environmental situations. - We can avoid an excessive reliance on general, powerful learning methods, and base learning more on the capabilities and power of a long evolutionary heritage that is pre-programmed (including very general & powerful learning methods). - The brain and modern computers have huge a memory space and processing capacity.
 Take advantage of this!
 This means that we are not restricted to a small set of tools, nor to a single learning theory/method.
-That doesn't mean that very general powerful learning methods aren't important or that they won't be commonly used, it's just that there is no reason to be constrained to a small subset of approaches where highly specialised solutions work much better. - B. Higher levels of abstraction
+That doesn't mean that very general powerful learning methods aren't important or that they won't be commonly used, it's just that there is no reason to be constrained to a small subset of approaches where highly specialised solutions work much better.